PHP

 The standard PHP interpreter, powered by the Zend Engine, is free software released under the PHP License.
 PHP has been widely ported and can be deployed on most web servers on a variety of operating systems and platforms.

-The PHP language evolved without a written formal specification or standard until 2014, with the original implementation acting as the de facto standard which other implementations aimed to follow.
-Since 2014, work has gone on to create a formal PHP specification.
+The PHP language has evolved without a written formal specification or standard, with the original implementation acting as the de facto standard that other implementations aimed to follow.